Foreign policy of the first Trump administration: Saudi Arabia

-During the campaign, Trump called for Saudi Arabia to pay for the costs of American troops stationed there.
+During the 2016 campaign, Trump called for Saudi Arabia to pay for the costs of American troops stationed there.
 He argued that regional allies of the United States, such as Saudi Arabia should provide troops in the fight against the Islamic State of Iraq and the Levant (ISIL).
-Trump said he would halt oil imports from Saudi Arabia unless the Saudi government provide ground troops to defeat ISIL.
+Trump said he would halt oil imports from Saudi Arabia unless the Saudi government provided ground troops to defeat ISIL.

 In March 2017, Secretary of State Rex Tillerson approved the resumption on the sale of guided munitions to Saudi Arabia, a move that had been halted late in the Obama administration because of criticisms of the Saudi government's approach to civilian casualties in the Yemeni Civil War.

 Turkey

-During the campaign, Trump praised Turkish President Recep Tayyip Erdoğan for his handling of the 2016 coup attempt in Turkey.
+During the 2016 campaign, Trump praised Turkish President Recep Tayyip Erdoğan for his handling of the 2016 coup attempt in Turkey.
 When asked if Erdoğan was exploiting the coup attempt to purge his political enemies, Trump did not call for the Turkish leader to observe the rule of law, or offer other cautions for restraint.
 He said that the United States had to "fix our own mess" before trying to change the behavior of other countries.

 Trump also stated during the campaign that he believed he could persuade Erdoğan to step up efforts against ISIL.
 When asked how he would solve the problem of Turkish attacks on Kurds who are fighting ISIL, Trump said "Meetings."

 Trump threatened Turkey with economic sanctions over its detention of the evangelical Christian pastor Andrew Brunson.
 On August 1, 2018, the Trump administration imposed sanctions on Turkey's justice and interior ministers.

 In October 2019, Trump ordered the Pentagon to withdraw U.S. troops from Northern Syria to allow Turkey to extend the Turkish occupation of northern Syria, even though the Kurdish fighters the Turks attacked had helped the U.S. against the Islamic State.
 Pentagon officials stated that they were "completely blindsided" and "shocked" by the order.